Any-Property-Conditional Molecule Generation with Self-Criticism using Spanning Trees: Background and Related Work

+Molecules are inherently 3D objects and can be generated in 3D \citep{hoogeboom2022EDM,bao2022EEGSDE,xu2023GeoLDM,huang2024JODO,song2024GeoBFN,luo2024TEDMol,verma2022modularflows,mercatali2024Twigs}.
+Generating 3D molecules is challenging and often results in fewer valid molecules.
+Since 3D conformations can be inferred from 1D or 2D molecular representations using popular chem-informatics tool~\cite{sun2020PySCF,rdkit}, 1D strings like SMILES remain the standard representation in molecule design \citep{m2024augmenting,wu2024t}.

-The most popular choice of string-based representation is SMILES \citep{weininger1988smiles}, an extremely versatile method capable of representing any molecule.
+The most popular choice of 1D string-based representation is SMILES \citep{weininger1988smiles}, an extremely versatile method capable of representing any molecule.
 However, when used in generative models, generated SMILES strings often correspond to invalid molecules.
-A single incorrectly placed token will lead to an invalid molecule.
-Graph-based diffusion methods also face a similar issue.
-To address this problem, recent methods like Spanning Tree-based Graph Generation (STGG) \citep{ahn2021spanning} and SELFIES \citep{krenn2022selfies} have been developed to prevent the generation of invalid molecules.
+A single incorrectly placed token often leads to an invalid molecule.
+Graph-based diffusion methods also face a similar issue~\citep{vignac2022digress}.
+Recent methods such as STGG\citep{ahn2021spanning} and SELFIES \citep{krenn2022selfies} were developed to tackle this issue by preventing the generation of invalid molecules.
 For a detailed comparison of SMILES, SELFIES, and STGG, see Appendix \ref{app:stggvsothers}.

-STGG has demonstrated performance on par with or better than state-of-the-art unconditional generative models \citep{ahn2021spanning,jang2023simple}.
-Conversely, SELFIES has been shown to perform worse than SMILES on property-conditional molecule generation \citep{gao2022sample, ghugare2023searching}.
-Therefore, in this work, we focus on STGG for property-conditional molecule generation.
+SELFIES has been shown to perform worse than SMILES on property-conditional molecule generation \citep{gao2022sample, ghugare2023searching}.
+Meanwhile, SMILES has been shown to perform worse than STGG on unconditional generation using the same architecture \citep{ahn2021spanning}.
+Furthermore, STGG performs on-par or better than state-of-the-art unconditional generative models\citep{ahn2021spanning, jang2023simple}.
+Therefore, our work focuses exclusively on extending and improving STGG.